 Guidelines for Shipping Live Plants

 Sending plants through mail successfully depends upon careful packing as well as acclimating the plant and sending it with enough water to survive several days.
 Plants that get sent to hot regions or are shipped in winter will benefit from some insulation.
 You can use the U.S. Postal Service or any of the shipping companies that fit your needs.
-Either way, you can learn how to package them for best arrival and least breakage.
+Either way, you can learn how to package them for the best arrival and least breakage.

 There are four basic guidelines for shipping live plants.
 Preparing the plant, packing the plant, labeling, choosing a shipping company and speed are the primary important aspects to shipping plants by mail.

 Preparing The Plant For Shipping

-Preparation starts with removing the plant from soil and shaking off the excess.
+Preparation starts with removing the plant from the soil and shaking off the excess.
 But do not wash the roots, as some residual soil will help provide familiar microbes from the plant’s native soil and will make the transition easier for the plant.
 Wrap the roots with several moist paper towels and put the bundle in a plastic bag.
-If the trip will be long, add a couple of teaspoons of polymer moisture crystals to water to make a slurry and apply this to the roots before placing in the plastic bag.
-Stabilize any errant growth to prevent breakage with plant ties, rubber bands or twist ties.
+If the trip will be long, add a couple of teaspoons of polymer moisture crystals to water to make a slurry and apply this to the roots before placing it in the plastic bag.
+Stabilize any errant growth to prevent breakage with plant ties, rubber bands, or twist ties.
 You can also just roll the plant in some newspaper to protect the tops and stems.

 Packing The Plant